-Version number Date Comment 1.0 18 May 2016 Version used for initial 2-year post-trial follow-up period in all regions 2.0 18 May 2020 Updated following completion of initial 2-year post-trial follow- up period to clarify process for further extended follow-up to be undertaken in UK only (all other regions of the trial to be closed)
+Version number Date Comment 1.0 18th May 2016 Version used for initial 2-year post-trial follow-up period in all regions 2.0 18 th May 2020 Updated following completion of initial 2-year post-trial follow- up period to clarify process for further extended follow-up to be undertaken in UK only (all other regions of the trial to be closed) 3.0 19 th April 2024 Updated to clarify the length of remaining follow-up in the UK only

-1. BACKGROUND
+BACKGROUND

-The REVEAL trial has randomized over 30,000 participants aged 50 years or older with pre-existing atherosclerotic vascular disease between anacetrapib 100 mg daily and matching placebo for a median of about 4 years.
-The primary aim is to assess the effect of anacetrapib on the composite outcome of Major Coronary Event (MCE), defined as coronary death, myocardial infarction or coronary revascularization.
-The key secondary aim is to assess the effect of anacetrapib on coronary death, myocardial infarction or presumed ischaemic stroke.
+The REVEAL trial randomized over 30,000 participants aged 50 years or older with pre-existing atherosclerotic vascular disease between anacetrapib 100 mg daily and matching placebo for a median of about 4 years.
+The primary aim was to assess the effect of anacetrapib on the composite outcome of Major Coronary Events (MCE), defined as coronary death, myocardial infarction or coronary revascularization.
+The key secondary aim was to assess the effect of anacetrapib on coronary death, myocardial infarction or presumed ischaemic stroke.
 Other secondary, tertiary and exploratory assessments include analyses of cancer, cause-specific mortality, and other serious adverse events.
 Full details of the study design and analysis plan are provided in the main study protocol.

-As described in the main study protocol, it has been planned from the outset that, wherever possible, extended follow-up of all surviving randomized participants would continue for several years beyond the final study visit in order to provide valuable information on the longer-term effects of the study treatment.
+As described in the main study protocol, it was planned from the outset that, wherever possible, extended follow-up of all surviving randomized participants would continue for several years beyond the final study visit in order to provide valuable information on the longer-term effects of the study treatment.
 This can be particularly informative for assessing effects on safety outcomes (e.g. cancers, neurodegenerative and cognitive disorders) that may only become evident many years after initiation of treatment.
 Furthermore, given the emerging evidence about the prolonged elimination phase of anacetrapib,1 with drug detectable at low concentrations in the plasma for at least 5 years after discontinuation, extended follow-up in REVEAL is particularly important.
 This document describes the planned processes for collecting additional clinical information (in particular, with respect to safety of anacetrapib) following completion of the main treatment phase of the trial.
 Strategies for post-trial follow-up have been used in a number of previous lipid treatment trials,2-12 including the Heart Protection Study of simvastatin which was conducted by the Clinical Trial Service Unit at University of Oxford.2

-2. PLAN OF INVESTIGATION
+1. PLAN OF INVESTIGATION

 This plan was originally formulated and agreed in May 2016 while the Steering Committee, funders and investigators remained blind to the main trial results.
-The initial 2-year off-treatment post-trial follow-up period involved all regions of the trial and was completed in April 2019.
-Further extended follow-up continues for UK participants only.
+The initial 2-year off-treatment post-trial follow-up period involved all regions of the trial and was completed in April 2019 (the 'REVEAL PTFU Study').
+Further extended follow-up will continue for UK participants only.
 No further follow-up activities will be undertaken in other REVEAL regions.

-2.1.
+1.1.
 Eligibility

-All surviving randomized participants will be eligible for the initial 2-year post-trial follow-up.
+All surviving randomized participants were eligible for the initial 2-year post-trial follow-up.
 Any subsequent follow-up activity (after April 2019) will be restricted just to UK trial participants.

-2.2.
+1.2.
 Aims